CALL in a FLYOVER

 The tradition and grandeur of a stadium Flyover following the Nation Anthem is an American tradition and a legendary solute to service.

-USAA wanted to bring something epic and innovative to their customers, and the entire armed forces, for their 2017 football season partnership.
+USAA wanted to bring something epic and innovative to their customers, and the entire armed forces, for their 2017 football season partnership with the NFL.

 When I was brought onto the project, the Sapient Razorfish USAA creative team had sold through a simple site experience: users could enter their own address, or nominate someone who's served to do so, and receive a virtual 'flyover', where aircraft fly at low altitude, typically over a stadium, in tight formation, at their address using Google Streetview images.
 While this concept was, in itself, innovative and affecting, I wanted to help grow the experience to something more dramatic, emotionally grounded, and cinematic that would drive desire to share socially.

-Charged with bidding out the project on a tight turnaround and hiring a top level, integrated production vendor for the lion's share of the work, I augmented the original pitch deck to contain:
+Given agency to create something truly special for a new client and charged with bidding out the project on a tight turnaround I augmented our original pitch deck to contain:

 A Basic UX Outline